factorial/makethedreamwork/README.md

 * Use the `team/uvicorn.service` file to set up a Uvicorn service running the FastAPI app in `stream`, which manages port 5000 for Eventstream requests (chats)
 * `python manage.py migrate`

-If you're reading this, sorry.
-This wasn't really intended to be shared.